chester-lang/chester2025draft/docs/src/dev/parser-plan.md

    - Ensure safe substring extraction for error messages

 5. **Testing Strategy:**
-   - Fix the core expression termination in V2 parser
+   - Fix the core expression termination in V2 parser using the context-free approach
-   - Ensure pattern matching tests pass with both parsers
+   - Verify pattern matching tests pass with both parsers
    - Gradually migrate more tests to use `parseAndCheckBoth`

 #### Current Status: